Fail Faster: Staging and Fast Randomness for High-Performance PBT: Evaluation

 To answer \textbf{RQ1}, we microbenchmark generators, comparing generators written in \camlname to semantically identical ones in \bq and generators in \scalaname to those in ScalaCheck.
 We vary the choice of \rand in our \camlname generators, using both \bq's default \texttt{splittable\_random} and \csplitmix, as discussed in \secref{subsection:faster-rng}.
 Our test cases consist of generators for boolean lists, binary search trees (BSTs), and simply typed lambda-calculus (STLC) terms.
 We implement generators for these benchmarks using a variety of \textit{strategies}, varying in structure and sophistication.

 In \camlname, our strategies include: type-derived generators for BSTs and STLC terms, following the approach described in \secref{subsection:type-derived}; two custom BST generators---one that builds a tree incrementally by repeatedly inserting values into an initially empty structure, and another that constructs the entire tree in a single pass by generating keys, values, and subtrees at each step; a boolean list generator that mirrors the single-pass BST strategy; and a generator for STLC terms that is correct by construction (i.e., it produces only well-typed terms).
+These microbenchmarks established in the literature\cite{etna} as reasonable proxies for real-world generators PBT users write.

 For each strategy, we compare three treatments: our \bq baseline; a \camlname version using \bq's randomness library, \texttt{splittable\_random}; and a \camlname version using \csplitmix.
 For each treatment, we measure the time to generate a value (i.e., a BST, STLC term, or boolean list), using a random seed, varying generation sizes (10, 100, 1,000, 10,000).\footnote{The specific meaning of generation size is a domain-specific implementation detail---in a list generator, size might correspond to the desired length of the list, whereas in a tree generator it refer to number of nodes, number of leaves, depth of tree, etc. Regardless, our goal is to show that performance trends scale.} We run each treatment for 5 seconds and compute the average generation time of a value produced in that interval.
+Compilation times are not included, but they are all under 55ms amortized over runs that last on the order of minutes.

 Our results are summarized in \figref{fig:time}.
-The type-derived \camlname BST generator achieves speedups ranging from $1.30-1.38\times$, which increase dramatically, to $2.13-7.76\times$, when combined with \csplitmix.
-The insertion-based BST generator sees $1.18-1.22\times$ speedups with staging alone and $3.83-6.31\times$ when also using \csplitmix.
-The single-pass BST generator benefits more from staging, with speedups of $2.22-2.25\times$, rising to $9.05-9.82\times$ when combined with \csplitmix.
+The type-derived \camlname BST generator achieves speedups ranging from $1.29-1.38\times$, which increase dramatically, to $4.51-7.70\times$, when combined with \csplitmix.
+The insertion-based BST generator sees $1.10-1.21\times$ speedups with staging alone and $4-5.97\times$ when also using \csplitmix.
+The single-pass BST generator benefits more from staging, with speedups of $2.19-2.2\times$, rising to $8.94-9.29\times$ when combined with \csplitmix.